 Inflammation is a natural part of the body’s defense system.
-If your dog is sick or hurt, acute inflammation delivers immune cells to the affected area to fight disease and repair damaged tissues.
-Inflammation is helpful … but only if it’s short term and resolves quickly.
-If acute inflammation continues and develops into chronic inflammation, it ends up as one of the chronic diseases dogs deal with today.
-Cancer, allergies, heart disease, joint disease, diabetes, autoimmune diseases … they’re all the result of chronic inflammation.
+When your dog is sick or hurt, acute inflammation delivers immune cells to the affected area.
+They help to fight disease and repair damaged tissues.

 Plus, polyphenols fight free radicals and something called oxidative stress …

 Free radicals are another important cause of inflammation.
 Free radicals come from toxins in your dog’s environment.
 These are also found in foods and even just from living and breathing.
 Ultimately, they come from oxygen.

 Oxygen has two unpaired electrons and this makes the oxygen molecule really reactive when it’s used in the body. … and their unpaired electrons molecule is called a free radical.